microbiome/microbiome/vignettes/Probelevel.md

 ### Probe summarization

-Summarize (preprocessed) oligo-level data into phylotype level; examples with simulated data; see [read.profiling](reading) to use your own data.
+Summarize (preprocessed) oligo-level data into phylotype level; examples with simulated data; see [read_hitchip](reading) to use your own data.
 We use and recommend the [Robust Probabilistic Averaging (RPA)](https://github.com/antagomir/RPA/wiki) for probe summarization.